mnot/I-D/uri-get-off-my-lawn/draft.md

 ============

 URIs {{RFC3986}} very often include structure and application data.
-This might include artifacts from filesystems (often occuring in the path component), and user information (often in the query component).
+This might include artifacts from filesystems (often occurring in the path component), and user information (often in the query component).
 In some cases, there can even be application-specific data in the authority component (e.g., some applications are spread across several hostnames to enable a form of partitioning or dispatch).